ProbioSlim Review: Will Probiotics Help You Lose Weight?

 We don't currently recommend either ProbioSlim capsules or gummies.

-The capsule formulation contains some effective ingredients, but it includes green tea extract without an ingredient dose which is concerning to us given the documented risk of liver injury with high dosage intake of green tea extract.
-This formulation also contains titanium dioxide which is an ingredient we recommend consumers avoid.
+The capsule formulation contains some research-backed ingredients, but it also includes green tea extract without an ingredient dose, which is concerning to us given the documented risk of liver injury with high dosage intake of green tea extract.

 The gummy formulation contains one effective active ingredient that appears to be vastly underdosed, and several questionable additive ingredients including added sugar, which is a strange choice for a weight loss supplement.

-Force Factor, the manufacturer of ProbioSlim, has been sued three times in the past decade and recently settled with the FTC over allegations of deceptive marketing practices.
-The brand is banned from a specific type of marketing, which is a red flag in our opinion.
+Force Factor, the manufacturer of ProbioSlim, has been sued three times in the past decade, and recently settled with the FTC over allegations of deceptive marketing practices.